-- Decision (EU) 2017/89926 of the European Parliament and of the Council of 17 May 2017 on the use of 470-790 MHz frequency band in the Union.
+- Decision (EU) 2017/899 of the European Parliament and of the Council of 17 May 2017 on the use of 470-790 MHz frequency band in the Union.
 This Decision confirmed the availability of the 470-694 MHz frequency band at least until 2030 for the terrestrial provision of broadcasting services, including free television and PMSE, with protection and priority given to broadcasting needs.
+In addition, Article 4 allows other uses in the territory of the relevant Member State as long as this is compatible with the national broadcasting needs and does not cause harmful interference to, or claim protection from, the terrestrial provision of broadcasting services in a neighbouring Member State.
+In this sense, an allocation to the mobile service could help the application of the provision established in Article 4.
 Under this decision, the Commission will report to the Council and the European Parliament on developments in the use of this band considering the social, economic, cultural and international aspects as well as further technological developments.
-Still; it is recognised that media and culture policy is under national responsibility, with the European Union having a supporting function. - Commission Implementing Decision (EU) 2016/68727 on the harmonisation of the 694-790 MHz frequency band for terrestrial systems capable of providing wireless broadband electronic communications services and for flexible national use in the Union - Commission Decision 2010/267/EU 28 on harmonised technical conditions of use in the 790-862 MHz frequency band for terrestrial systems capable of providing electronic communications services in the European Union - Commission Decision 2009/766/EC29 on the harmonisation of the 900 MHz and 1800 MHz frequency bands for terrestrial systems capable of providing pan-European electronic communications services in the Community as amended by Commission Implementing Decisions 2011/251/EU30 and 2018/637/EU31 - Commission Implementing Decision (EU) 2018/153832 on the harmonisation of radio spectrum for use by short-range devices within the 874-876 and 915-921 MHz frequency bands
+Still; it is recognised that media and culture policy is under national responsibility, with the European Union having a supporting function. - Commission Implementing Decision (EU) 2016/687 on the harmonisation of the 694-790 MHz frequency band for terrestrial systems capable of providing wireless broadband electronic communications services and for flexible national use in the Union. - Commission Decision 2010/267/EU on harmonised technical conditions of use in the 790-862 MHz frequency band for terrestrial systems capable of providing electronic communications services in the European Union. - Commission Decision 2009/766/EC on the harmonisation of the 900 MHz and 1800 MHz frequency bands for terrestrial systems capable of providing pan-European electronic communications services in the Community as amended by Commission Implementing Decisions 2011/251/EU and 2018/637/EU. - Commission Implementing Decision (EU) 2018/1538 on the harmonisation of radio spectrum for use by short-range devices within the 874-876 and 915-921 MHz frequency bands. - Commission Decision 2010/166/EU on harmonised conditions of use of radio spectrum for mobile communication services on board vessels (MCV services) in the European Union as amended by Commission Implementing Decision (EU) 2017/191. - Commission Implementing Decision 2014/641/EU on harmonised technical conditions of radio spectrum use by wireless audio programme making and special events equipment in the Union.